joao-gabriel-gois/AirCnC/README.md

 # AirCnC - Code and Coffee
-Developed in Omnistack Week Project from @RocketSeat
+Developed in Omnistack Week from @RocketSeat

 ## Offer Spots and Devs to have a change to connect